 SaaS

-A salesperson receives an opportunity from marketing.
-The lead signed up for an e-book on the benefits of cloud-based document solutions.
+In this scenario, a salesperson gets a new lead from , someone who signed up for an e-book on the benefits of cloud-based document solutions.

 The sales rep researches the client and discovers they are a senior VP of IT operations at a large enterprise.
-Research produces an article on how the company is steeped in monolithic, on-premise architecture.
+Digging deeper, they find an article on how the company is steeped in monolithic, on-premise architecture.

-The article quotes the CEO, “This year is going to be a digital transformation.”
+The article even quotes the CEO, “This year is going to be a digital transformation.”

 Armed with this knowledge, the rep reaches out to the VP.
 They ask about the current issues the IT department is facing and what they think needs to be done.

-Eventually, they present a tailored solution using document management software to reduce the burden on IT.
+Eventually, the rep presents a tailored solution—a document management software that reduces the burden on IT.

-They highlight less paperwork and speedy document generation.
+They highlight the benefits, including less paperwork and speedy document generation.
 The VP thinks the solution is perfect and gets approval from all stakeholders.

 Consultative sales skills and techniques to succeed

-Now, let’s discover the essential consultative selling techniques and skills that are pivotal for success.
-Explore proven strategies to build strong client relationships and navigate the intricacies of consultative selling with confidence.
+Now, let’s cover the essential, proven consultative selling techniques and skills that are pivotal for success.

-3. Be a product expert: The easiest way to show expertise and gain trust is to know your products and services cold.
+- Be a product expert: The easiest way to show expertise and gain trust is to know your products and services extensively.
 Salespeople should be able to answer common questions and adjust strategy mid-discussion.

-4. Use the right tools: Lead intelligence tools and CRM platforms help you keep track of essential details.
-Document workflow management software like PandaDoc reduces manual tasks and centralizes sales materials.
+- Use the right tools: Lead intelligence tools and CRM platforms help you keep track of essential details.
+Document workflow management software like PandaDoc reduces manual tasks and centralizes sales materials—and luckily, we offer a free 14-day trial.

 Impress prospects and shorten your sales cycle with PandaDoc software